MSc in Finance

 Click here to download the details for admission.

-To learn more about academic policy, course credit policy, fees policy and rules for student conduct read the Student Handbook
+For details on academic policy, course credit policy, fee policy, and rules for student conduct, please refer to the Student Handbook .

 REQUEST A BROCHURE